 The min-max optimization problem is defined as

 where $G_{Z|X}$ and $G_{Y|XZ}$ are parts of the network $G$.
-Following the same derivation as that in GAN, the distribution of $(X, Y)$ induced by $G^*$ is $\widetilde{\mathbb Q}$, and optimizing (\ref{eq:minMax}) using mini-batched SGD forces $\widetilde{\mathbb Q}$ to converge to $\widetilde{\mathbb P}$.
-Note that caSGN1 and caSGN2 in Figure \ref{fig:generator} are special cases of caSGN3, where additional factorization constraint is applied.
+Following the same derivation as in GAN, the distribution of $(X, Y)$ induced by $G^*$ is $\widetilde{\mathbb Q}$, and optimizing (\ref{eq:minMax}) using mini-batched SGD forces $\widetilde{\mathbb Q}$ converge to $\widetilde{\mathbb P}$.
+Note that caSGN1 and caSGN2 in Figure \ref{fig:generator} are special cases of caSGN3, where an additional factorization constraint is applied.